codarrenvelvindron/codarren.github.io/_drafts/Money_or_Day_off_and_why.md

 Money in any form it comes is always tempting.

-To the materialist at least or maybe the ones with projects of 'grandeur'
+To the materialist at least or maybe the ones with projects of 'grandeur'...

 ## Money Fascination